 FIP = fielding independent pitching.
 Which I think is a poor sentence crafted so we could say “FIP” instead of “PIF” because the meaning REALLY is “Pitching effectiveness that is Independent of the Fielding.”
 But nobody wants to say PIF… So, yea say FIP but understand the sentence in reverse.

 The old guard for understanding pitching was ERA (earned run average).
 ERA is still a nice calculation, as the runs you give up as a ratio of time spent on the field matters, but it misses some critical measurements of pitcher quality.
 WHIP tells you how many people this pitcher is letting get on base.
 Runs come from people getting on base.
 So, oftentimes you’ll see variance between ERA and WHIP.
-If your WHIP is a lot higher than your ERA, then it is understood that you’re pitching much worse than your ERA is showing, and we can expect your performance (your ERA) to rise very soon.
+If your WHIP is a lot higher than league average but your ERA isn’t, then it is understood that you’re pitching much worse than your ERA is showing, and we can expect your ERA to rise very soon.

 There are many more measures of performance, but WAR, WHIP, and FIP are some good examples.